Life in Japan: Advice and Information

 Test required (Written and Driving)

-Written and driving test necessary for foreign residence hold a valid driver’s license from a country other than those above and can prove a minimum of 3-months residency in the country that issued.
+Written and driving test necessary for foreign residence must hold a valid driver’s license from a country other than those above and can prove a minimum of 3-months residency in the country that issued.

 The procedure involves submitting certain documents to determine your eligibility.
 Once they are approved there will be a vision and color recognition check, after which there will be exams to test your knowledge of the driving rules and driving technique.